 We want our students...to enjoy and be passionate about learning throughout their school career and beyond; to understand themselves and how they learn and be genuinely active and reflective in the learning process; to be increasingly independent in their learning whilst being able to collaborate and be genuine co-constructors of knowledge and understanding; to be confident, connected and informed digital citizens and self-directed, enquirers and risk takers; to be creative and innovative in the way they work and think; to be supported, challenged and cared for by their teachers and each other.

 Mulgrave was founded in 1993 on the grounds of the West Vancouver Montessori School, and has grown exponentially since then due to the strength of the program and the school’s earned reputation.
 Today Mulgrave is home to just over 900 students from pre-school through grade 12, housed within a 150,000 sq. ft. building that includes substantial upgrades completed with the senior school expansion in 2015.
-A new capital and development campaign will be complete in 2019, further augmenting the campus and the programs provided there.
 The school operates a centre for educational innovation, a clear expression of the administration’s desire to be a model to others, and to continue to evaluate and grow the programs the school offers.
 So, there's a lot going on, largely driven, as it was at the start, by the members of the community the school serves.
 The school rightly prides itself on maintaining a close, community feel throughout, while offering a strong academic foundation through the International Baccalaureate and an overall dedication to delivering the curriculum through a global lens.
 The ideal student is one who will thrive in a vibrant, challenging yet supportive academic environment.